Bachelor of Science (BS) Degree with a Major in Chemistry

 6 | The Chemistry department has determined that credit awarded for PHYS 142 CONCEPTS IN PHYSICS II is not eligible for meeting the requirements of the Chemistry major. |

-7 | CHEM 391 must be taken as part of the Research requirement and for at least 3 credit hours.
-Enrollment in CHEM 391 requires permission of the course instructor.
+8 | Enrollment in each of these courses requires permission of the course instructor.
 Students are expected to complete CHEM 391 before the end of their junior year; permission will not normally be granted for students in their final year of undergraduate study. |

-8 | If CHEM 700 is selected as a Research course, it may only be taken for up to 2 credit hours. |
+9 | If CHEM 700 is selected as a Research course, it may only be taken for up to 2 credit hours. |

 Areas of Specialization